 - When will data generated be shared with the scientific community?

-All omics data will be made available to the scientific community 6 months after cleaned data is provided to the submitting study.
+All cleaned omics data will be made available to the scientific community.
+The data cleaning process may take about 6 months after the data become available.

 - Can investigators include requests for X01 “awards” in their R01 applications?

-No. Separate applications are required for X01 sequencing and omics support.
+No. To access TOPMed’s sequencing capacity, separate X01 applications are required.
 If their X01 applications are selected, investigators can reference the X01 approval in their other grant applications.
 Investigators must inform the NHLBI if another source has subsequently funded or is likely to fund the studies proposed in their X01 application.

 - Can investigators reference the data of other existing or on-going TOPMed projects as part of their X01 applications in order to increase the sample size for data analysis?

 Yes.
 NHLBI strongly encourages applicants to leverage existing TOPMed data in their research.
-Study descriptions can be obtained at https://www.nhlbiwgs.org/group/project-studies.
-All TOPMed data will be made available to the scientific community through the database of Genotypes and Phenotypes (dbGaP) (link is external) or an approved NIH data warehouse.
+Study descriptions can be obtained at https://topmed.nhlbi.nih.gov/ .
+All TOPMed data will be made available to the scientific community through the database of Genotypes and Phenotypes (dbGaP), BioData Catalyst(BDC), or an approved NIH data warehouse.